Louis Schmidt Award

 In honor of BCA's founding president, the Association has established the Ralph Creer Service Award.
 Recognizing those who have served the Association and its members with distinction, this award is given by BCA's President.

-Nominations may be directed to the BCA President: Joseph Kane.
+Nominations may be directed to the BCA President: Connie Johansen.

 Emeritus Membership in the BCA is an honor.
 It recognizes distinguished craftsmanship, professional achievements and meritorious contribution in the visual communications media in the life sciences and medicine.
 Nominee must be an active BCA member for not less than twenty years (does not have to be consecutive), attained the age of 55 and retired from the field of biocommunications.